saiedmethal/MMM-AssistantMk2/README.md

 - MagicMirror : 2.4.1
 - nodeJS : 8.11.3 & 10.0.x
 - SBC : Asus TinkerBoard & Raspberry Pi 3 / Kiosk mode and Serveronly mode both work.

+### Known Issues
+- Invalid Parameters when youtube playing : Most of those cases, owner of video doesn't allow playing video out of youtube. try another.
+- Sometimes response without voice. : Yes, Google Tech team also knows that.
+- Some functions are not supported : Originally, screen output is made for REAL SMART TV (e.g. LG TV) with Google Assistant, thus REAL TV can interact the screen output with remotecontroller or something automatic processed. but we aren't.
+- Result of Image search? web search? : I'm considering how it could be used. it is not easy as my expectation.

 ### TODO